EshaanAgg/web/src/content/blog/placements/oa_3.md

 ## Online Assessment Questions

 1. You are given two strings $s_1$ and $s_2$ representing the two deck of cards of length $52$ each.
 Two players are playing the game.
 The game is started by player $1$.
 The player in his turn can choose either of the string, and take one card either from the beginning or the end of the string, and add the score associated with the same to his score.
-If both of the play optimally, what will the difference in the score of player $1$ and player $2$ finally.
+The objective of the game is to maximise the score.
+If both of the players play optimally, what will the difference in the score of player $1$ and player $2$ finally?

    - The score associated with Ace is $1$, King is $13$, Queen is $12$, Jack is $11$, and the rest of the cards have the same score as their face value.
-   - Ace card is represented by `A`, $10$ as `T`, King card is represented by `K`, Queen card is represented by `Q`, and Jack card is represented by `J`.
+   - Ace card is represented by `A`, $10$ as `T`, King as `K`, Queen as `Q`, and Jack as `J`.

 2. You are given an array of length $n$.
-For each pair of indexes $(i, j)$, you need to add $arr[j] - arr[i]$ to the score if $j - i$ is positive and a prime number.
+For each pair of indexes $(i, j)$, you need to add $arr[j] - arr[i]$ to the score if $j - i$ is positive prime number.
 Calculate the score for the given array.

    Constraints: